Sky TV claims victory over Matamata pirate, millions in damages in the offing

 Even at Reddy's earlier claim of 10,000 units sold, Sky said it had suffered $1.44m in damages as at July 14, 2017, and ongoing losses of $570,000 from lost monthly subscription revenue.

-Sky recently released research that found 5% of adults have used Kodi boxes or similar devices or software for piracy, and that 3% do so every six months.
+Sky recently released research that found 5 per cent of adults have used Kodi boxes or similar devices or software for piracy, and that 3 per cent do so every six months.

 Reddy argued that Kodi boxes were a neutral technology that, like a VCR, could be used legally or illegally.
 His lawyers said it was a "digital media hub" in the same manner as Apple TV.
 Sky said My Box's product was sold pre-loaded with software that actively facilitated piracy.